Governance and Leadership

 Structure

-The Finance and Investment Committee is composed of up to six, but no fewer than four, members of the board of directors.
-The secretary-treasurer and the chair of the Audit Committee serve as ex officio members of the committee.
-Committee members may serve a maximum of three one-year terms, which may run consecutively.
-One committee member is designated as committee chair by the vice chair-chair elect.
+The Finance and Investment Committee is composed of up to eight, but no less than six, members of the board of directors.
+The composition of the committee should reflect AACSB’s regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
+In addition to the committee members, the secretary-treasurer and the chair of the Audit Committee serve as ex officio members of the Committee.
+Committee members may serve a maximum of three, one-year terms, which may run consecutively.
+One committee member is designated as committee chair by the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made).
 In addition, one member is designated as committee vice chair who serves as chair in the absence of the committee chair.
-The committee composition should reflect AACSB's commitment to diversity and inclusion.

 Members